rsmp-nordic/rsmp_validator/docs/pages/test_site.md

 Only one site is expected to connect to the supervisor.
 The first site connecting will be the one that tests communicate with.

-It's recommened to set the maximum number of connected sites in the [supervisor configuration]({{ site.baseurl}}{% link pages/configuring.md %}) to 1.
+It's recommended to set the maximum number of connected sites in the [supervisor configuration]({{ site.baseurl}}{% link pages/configuring.md %}) to 1.
 In case a second site tries to connect (or the same site opens multiple connections) the current test will abort and report an error.

 ## Async
 The `rsmp` gem uses the `async` gem to handle concurrency.
 The supervisor is started inside an Async reactor.
 To avoid blocking RSpec, the reactor is paused between tests.